samisalreadytaken/sqdbg/README.md

 ### Function breakpoints

-Adding named function breakpoints require the desired functions to be compiled in the syntax `function MyFunc()` instead of `MyFunc <- function()`.
+Adding named function breakpoints requires the desired functions to be compiled in the syntax `function MyFunc()` instead of `MyFunc <- function()`.
 In Squirrel, the former sets the name of the function while the latter creates a nameless, anonymous function which can be broken into by specifying file name and line number in the anonymous function breakpoint.

 ### Special accessors